murray1978/A6502/README.md

  You may have to play around with the 8251a setup for it to work.

  Any improvements and suggestions are welcome

+ ## Errors
+  For the serial to work, select the 150 jumper for 2400 baud.

  ### Specs
  6502 processor at 1Mhz
  8Kb Ram, IS61C64